charmbracelet/glow/styles/README.md

 ## enumeration

-The `enumeration` element defines an item in ordered lists.
+The `enumeration` element represents an item in ordered lists.

 ### Attributes